 - When just the center is lit, highlighting the medallion number, the cab is available.

-- When no lights are lit, the cab already has a fare they are bringing to a destination.
+- When no lights are lit, the cab already has a fare and it is en route to its destination.

-- A child under 7 is allowed to sits on a passenger's lap in the rear seat in addition to the passenger limit.
+- A child under 7 is allowed to sit on a passenger's lap in the rear seat in addition to the passenger limit.

-- A passenger is allowed to sit in the front seat with the driver when passengers have filled the rear or in the case of a passenger who cannot get into the rear of the cab.
+- A passenger is allowed to sit in the front seat with the driver when passengers have filled the rear of the cab or in the case of a passenger who cannot get into the rear of the cab.

 - It is always more difficult to get a cab when it's raining—so sometimes it can be quicker (and you'll even get less drenched) if you head to the subway.

-- Riders are entitled to make multiple stops in a single cab ride, though the meter will continue to run throughout the trip and payment will be required at the end of the trip.
+- Riders can make multiple stops in a single cab ride, though the meter will continue to run throughout the trip and payment will be required at the end of the trip.
 There is no limit to the number of stops you can request.

-- New York City is unique in the fact that you cannot pre-arrange a pickup by a New York taxi.
-If you want to call for a ride (rather than hail a cab) you will need to contact a New York City car service.
+- New York City is unique in that you cannot pre-arrange a pickup by a New York taxi.
+If you want to call for a ride rather than hail a cab you should contact a New York City car service.

 - Minimum taxi fare is $2.50.

-- Additional charges are $0.50 per 1/5 of a mile (at or above 6 mph) or for 2 minutes of time stopped or traveling below 6 mph.
+- Additional charges are 50 cents per 1/5 of a mile (at or above 6 mph) or for 2 minutes of time stopped or traveling below 6 mph.

-- There is a $0.50 New York State tax surcharge.
+- There is a 50-cent New York State tax surcharge.

 - There is no additional charge for luggage and no per passenger surcharge.